senthilkumaranT/Bank_Customer_Churn_ANN_Model/README.md

 4. **Use the application**:
    - Fill in the customer information using the form controls
-   - Click anywhere to see the churn prediction
+   - Click the "Predict Churn" button to see the prediction
    - The prediction shows both the probability and a binary classification

 ### Running the Jupyter Notebooks